raktim-basic/Audiobasics/README.md

 # Features
 ## Playback

-• Play music from online sources
+• Stream music from online sources

+• Add 'em to your library

 • Background playback

-• Play music directly from links
+• Stream music directly from links

 ## Library